mautic/user-documentation/docs/segments/manage_segments.rst

     * Hit URL
     * Owner ID

     * The nightly Segment rebuild jobs for each Segment are randomized for six hours.
-Jobs are executed anytime between midnight to 6 am with respect to the **Default timezone** set for the instance in **Settings > Configurations > System Settings**.
+Jobs are executed anytime between midnight to 6 AM with respect to the **Default timezone** set for the instance in **Settings > Configurations > System Settings**.
     * If a Segment fails to rebuild for a predetermined length of time, Mautic displays a notification alerting you of an error.
 For information on defining this time period, see Segment settings
     * The include/exclude operators with pipe-separated values are supported in the Text field types in Segment filters.
 The values can also be pasted from the spreadsheet.